 In setting the majority of the film in a single location, Michael Haneke shows how a familiar, comfortable setting could also become a sort of prison or purgatory for its characters.
 The use of space in this film suggests that our own homes can become the setting and location for extreme pain and darkness.

 Written by Armen Karaoghlanian for Interiors, an online journal, published on the 15th of each month, in which films are analyzed and diagrammed in terms of space.
 It is run by Mehruss Jon Ahi and Armen Karaoghlanian.
-You can find their latest edition, on the film Up, here.
 Check out their Website and Issuu Site and follow them on Facebook and Twitter.